-The CLUERequest shall contain XML encoded CLUE request messages (Advertisement, Configure, Supported, Required) as per the syntax of [IETF CLUE DM].

-The CLUEResponse shall contain XML encoded CLUE response messages (Ack, Nack, Error) as per the syntax of [IETF CLUE DM].

-An endpoint utilising CLUE shall use H.245 generic messages for CLUE request and response messages as appropriate to communicate CLUE information.
-Procedures related to the use of CLUE in different call/session phases are described in clause 8.

-{Editor’s note: Signalling in CLUE is still an open in the IETF.
-Topics such as version and error handling may have an impact on the messages.}
+.

 Media correlation

 In order to provide a linkage between CLUE captures and encodings for the resultant media streams a correlation identity is required.
 CLUE messages carry an “encodingID” attribute (see clause 16.3/[IETF CLUE DATA]) which is linked to a particular Capture for this purpose.